How does a fire design work?

 Finally, it is also important to consider not only the load-bearing capacity, but also limit values for deformation.
 For example, the reinforced concrete column under consideration must not deform too much because otherwise adjacent components (such as a fire wall) could be damaged.
 Particular attention must also be paid to the connections between components.

 As you can see, fire design is quite complex.
-As we are mainly active in this area, we are happy to provide you with active support in all of the steps described above.
-We look forward to hearing from you to classify your problem and to think together about whether a fire design is worthwhile.
+As I am mainly active in this area, I am happy to provide you with active support in all of the steps described above.
+I look forward to hearing from you to classify your problem and to think together about whether a fire design is worthwhile.
 This advice is of course completely non-binding for you.